-I also say a big thank you to Nikki our clerk and to all the Parish Councillors for everything they have done throughout this year.
-It's going to be another busy year, but hopefully it will be slightly less challenging than the last and we will continue to make solid progress with many Parish Council related things.
+As always, I say a much deserved big thank you to Nikki our clerk and to all the Parish Councillors for their interest in the local community and for everything they have done throughout this year.

+Of course, 2025 is going to be another busy year, but hopefully it will be slightly less challenging than last year and we will continue to make solid progress with many Parish Council related things.